spcrepeau/Docker-Stack/README.md

 # Docker-Stack
 * Please see the Wiki for all information
+## .env
-* The .env has been stripped of all personal information.
+* The file been stripped of all personal information.